 Net-Peeker has a very simple user interface.
-At the top, you can see the activate upload and download usage, along with access to a brief Settings screen and some of the other features the program offers like a system guard.
+At the top, you can see the active upload and download usage, along with access to a brief Settings screen and some other features the program offers as a system guard.
 We’ll just be focusing on its bandwidth limiting ability.

-The table beneath lists out all active process on your system, along with its bandwidth consumption.
+The table below lists out all active processes on your system, along with its bandwidth consumption.
 You can double-click a process to get extremely detailed information on the Network Sessions and Loaded Modules tabs.

 On either an entire process from the main window or on a specific network session, you can right-click to manage the connection.
-You can Limit speed to specify set bandwidth boundaries and Abort connection to disconnect it altogether (until you open it again).
+You can Limit speed to specify set bandwidth boundaries and Abort connection to disconnect it all together (until you open it again).

-SoftPerfect Bandwidth Manager isn’t necessarily the most feature-rich program on this list, but it is the trickiest to get to grips with.
+SoftPerfect Bandwidth Manager is a good program, but it is tricky to get to grips with.
 When you first launch you’ll need to enter your network address and password before you can start monitoring the traffic.